I Will Grow Out of Love

 "Well, I handle Quaffles all day long.
 Bludgers and brooms, too."

 "Oh.
 So you are a Quidditch coach.
 I see."
 He gave me a funny look.
 "What?"

 "Yeah, I'm a Quidditch coach of sorts."
 He opened his mouth, closed it, and then opened it again.
-He seemed like he was laughing at an inside joke.
-"You really-?
+He seemed as if he were laughing at an inside joke.
+"You really—?
 Ah, never mind."

 "What?"
 I repeated, a little more insistent.